 Surveys in Focus: Voices across Generations

-In collaboration with local research partners in Canada, Estonia and Germany, we are currently planning original online surveys targeting parent-child dyads.
-The goal is to refine our understanding of the interplay between historical memories and political attitudes within families with a migratory background and the national reference populations.
+In collaboration with local research partners in Canada, Estonia and Germany, we conducted original online surveys targeting parent-child dyads.
+The goal was to refine our understanding of the interplay between historical memories and political attitudes within families with a migratory background and the general populations.
 Multigenerational surveys are one promising way to examine how the family level generates social and political views derived from attitudes towards history.
 The surveys explore attitudes towards democracy, ethnicity, multiculturalism, liberalism, patriotism or questions of social tolerance.
 This data will improve our understanding of the transmission of historical memories and allow us to assess the impact of the migration experience on the process.

 The underlying design of the surveys is as follows: